microsoft/Project-Yellowstone-Documentation/business-central/inventory/inventory-powerbi-inventory-by-serial-no.md

 ## Data used in the report

 Data from the following tables are used on the *Inventory by Serial No* report
-//Item Availailability uses lots of tables
+//Item Availailability uses Serials of tables
 - Item
 - Item Ledger Entries
 - Serial No